gd-speedruns/gd-speedruns.github.io/levels/polargeist.md

   - Steamrolling!: Complete alongside [Stereo Madness](stereomadness.md) and [Back on Track](backontrack.md) in normal mode on PC.

 ## Coin Routes
-1. <span style="color:green">Easy.</span> Hold up at 43%
+Coin 1. <span style="color:green">Easy.</span> Hold up at 43%

 ![First Coin](images/polar-1.png)

-2. <span style="color:green">Easy.</span> Fall down at 62% and jump across.
+Coin 2. <span style="color:green">Easy.</span> Fall down at 62% and jump across.

 ![Second Coin](images/polar-2.png)

-3. <span style="color:red">Hard.</span> Jump earlier than normal at 75% and hit a hidden gravity pad.
+Coin 3. <span style="color:red">Hard.</span> Jump earlier than normal at 75% and hit a hidden gravity pad.
 Hit the next yellow orb as you go up.
 Be ready to jump as soon as you fall down!

 ![Third Coin](images/polar-3.png)